From Langley Park to Memphis: Release

 From Langley Park to Memphis was released by Kitchenware Records on 14 March 1988.
 The album's title comes from a line from "The Venus of the Soup Kitchen" - "Maybe it hurts your brothers too, from Langley Park to Memphis" - a lyric about universal emotions.
 Langley Park is a village in County Durham near where the band originated.
 Memphis was chosen as it was where Elvis Presley began his career.
 The title has been construed as a reference to Presley's album From Memphis to Vegas / From Vegas to Memphis.
-The album cover, designed by Nick Knight, is a straight-forward image of the four band members, intended to reflect how the album is clearer and more direct than its predecessors.
-The album was the Prefab Sprout's first to chart in the top 20, entering the UK Albums Chart at number 5 and remaining in the chart for 23 weeks.
+The album cover, designed by Nick Knight, is a straightforward image of the four band members, intended to reflect how the album is clearer and more direct than its predecessors.
+The album was Prefab Sprout's first to chart in the top 20, entering the UK Albums Chart at number 5 and remaining in the chart for 23 weeks.
 It remains the band's highest-charting studio album.
 It was certified gold by the British Phonographic Industry in April 1988.
 By 1997, From Langley Park to Memphis was estimated to have sold 330,000 units in the UK.

 "Cars and Girls" was released as the album's lead single but failed to reach the top 40 of the UK Singles Chart, reaching a peak of number 44 over five weeks on the chart.
 Speaking in 1992, McAloon described himself as "shocked and stunned" at the song not being a hit, commenting "I woke up then and I’ve never had such high expectations since."
 In August 1988, the band were reported to have persuaded CBS to rerelease the single but this ultimately didn't happen.
 The second single "The King of Rock 'n' Roll" remains Prefab Sprout's greatest success in their native UK.
 Their only top ten hit, the song peaked at No. 7 and spent 11 weeks on the chart.
 The band promoted the single with mimed performances of the song on Top Of The Pops and Wogan.
 McAloon would later point out the irony of a song about a one-hit wonder being his only top ten single.
 "Hey Manhattan!" was issued as the album's third single, reaching number 72, while its fourth "Nightingales" charted at number 78.
 Having been offered to American album-oriented rock radio stations by Epic in advance promotion of the album, "The Golden Calf" was the fifth and final single.
 It was promoted by the band with performances on the children's television programmes Going Live! and Get Fresh.
 It charted at number 82 in the UK.
 "I Remember That" was released as a single in 1993 to promote the compilation album A Life of Surprises: The Best of Prefab Sprout but failed to chart.